 The objectives of the unfair dismissal provisions are:

-- to establish procedures which are quick, flexible and informal, and address the needs of employers and employees
+- to establish procedures that are quick, flexible and informal, and address the needs of employers and employees

-- to provide remedies where a dismissal is found to be unfair with an emphasis on reinstatement.
+- to provide remedies where dismissal is found to be unfair with an emphasis on reinstatement.

 The procedures and remedies (referred to in the second and third dot points above) and the manner of deciding and working out remedies are intended to ensure that a 'fair go all round' is accorded to the employee and employer concerned.